AravisProject/aravis/RELEASING.md

   easily done with a command such as:

   ```
-git log --stat X.Y.Z..
+git log --stat x.y.z..
   ```

-  where X.Y.Z is the previous release version.
+  where x.y.z is the previous release version.

   Summarize major changes briefly in a style similar to other entries in NEWS.
 Take special care to note any additions in